Search

 How do you integrate social sciences and humanities, gender aspects and open science in your proposal?

-Social sciences and humanities (SSH) must be integrated in some projects.
-Even if this requirement does not exist, it is positive if you incorporate them into the proposal.
+Some projects must integrate social sciences and humanities (SSH).
+Even if this requirement does not exist, incorporating them into the proposal is positive.

 The gender dimension plays an increasingly important role in the proposals.
 The description of this aspect is mandatory unless it is marked otherwise in the topic text.
 In this section, this refers to the content of the proposed research and innovation project, not to the gender balance in the consortium.